abbothca/englishdictionary/README.md

 npm run start
 ```

-Your app is available by address:
+Your app is available by local URL:

 ```bash
 http://localhost:3000/